 Credit risk represents the risk that the counterparty to the financial transaction will fail to discharge an obligation and cause the Fund to incur a financial loss.
 The market values of investments generally reflect an assessment of credit in their pricing and consequently the risk of loss is implicitly provided for in the carrying value of the Fund's financial assets and liabilities.
-The selection of high-quality counterparts, brokers and financial institutions minimises credit risk that may occur through the failure of third parties The Fund's benchmark allowance for cash at 31 March 2021 was a maximum of 10% of the Fund (10% at 31 March 2020).
+The selection of high-quality counterparts, brokers and financial institutions minimises credit risk that may occur through the failure of third parties to settle transactions in a timely manner.
+The Fund's benchmark allowance for cash at 31 March 2021 was a maximum of 10% of the Fund (10% at 31 March 2020).
 The actual cash held at 31 March 2021 represented 1.2% of the Fund value (1.9% at 31 March 2020).